garden-io/garden/examples/tls-and-dns/README.md

 garden deploy --env=prod --yes
 ````

 Now your certificate should be available in your cluster.
-You will need to wait a couple of minutes because this is the `production` LetsEncrypt, at this moment cert-manager is executing the challenges/orders and validations to generate your wildcard certificate.
+You may need to wait a few minutes because for the `production` Let's Encrypt endpoint to provision your certificate.

 <img src="https://res.cloudinary.com/djp21wtxm/image/upload/v1676712552/i1225x174-snbD3cVmy3OD_ihlmqr.png" alt="" />

 # Using Certificates in your ingress

-Up to this moment you should have a service running in the following DNS `react.${your-domain-termination}`without HTTPs (not secure).
+You should now have a service running at the following DNS `react.${your-domain-termination}` insecurely (HTTP).

 <img src="https://res.cloudinary.com/djp21wtxm/image/upload/v1676712587/i1600x744-DlhjPIr3f0XI_aut50k.png" alt="" />

 ## Staging Certificates

-We recommend testing first with only staging certificates because of the limits/rates from Letsencrypt in the production certificate generation.
+We recommend testing with only staging certificates because of the limits/rates from Let's Encrypt in the production certificate generation.
 Use production first at your own risk (you might get quota exceeded if you generate too much certificates in a short span of time.)

-Now let's uncomment from line 23 to line 26 in your project.garden.yml, as you can see it has the staging-certificates configured by default.
+Now let's uncomment from line 23 to line 26 in your `project.garden.yml`, as you can see it has the staging-certificates configured by default.

 <img src="https://res.cloudinary.com/djp21wtxm/image/upload/v1676834801/i1600x278-0Fs34Dn9YD9e_nkq43p.png" alt="" />